 If you only reward one group of employees, there is a danger of alienating the rest, or being accused of discrimination.

 - If you want to concentrate on one particular result, limit the time.
 For example, until a backlog of orders is cleared.

-- Consider adopting a scheme as a permanent part of your business' culture.
+- Consider adopting an incentive pay scheme as a permanent part of your business' culture.

-- Incentives will often become less effective over time.
-Change the scheme according to circumstances.
+- Incentives often become less effective over time.
+Update the scheme if necessary.

 Cash is always popular with employees.
 It is the most widely used form of incentive payment.
 But it has some disadvantages, too.